 Water in the wastewater storage tank in the plant’s basement, which is connected to pipes that discharge the water into the river, was tested and found to exceed all standard levels with a pH of 2.63, 96mg/L suspended solids level, 135mg/L chemical oxygen demand level and 4.38mg/L nickel level.

 The K7 plant discharges wastewater 24 hours a day, making it the ninth-biggest discharger in the city, and the level of nickel in discharged water was about the same as the wastewater found in the plant, indicating the plant was not treating the water before discharging it, the bureau said.

-Bureau Director-General Chen Jin-de (陳金德) on Monday said that the plant’s management showed malicious intent by trying to use tap water to dilute the highly acid wastewater when the inspectors arrived to conduct tests.
+Bureau Director-General Derek Chen (陳金德) on Monday said that the plant’s management showed malicious intent by trying to use tap water to dilute the highly acid wastewater when the inspectors arrived to conduct tests.
 Since ASE was fined three times for the same violation last year, the bureau decided to impose the stiffest fine possible and order a halt to the plant’s operations.

 The company operates 17 plants in Greater Kaohsiung.

 ASE officials told reporters yesterday that employees had been punished for failing to notify the environmental bureau about a hydrochloric acid leak when it occurred on Oct.
 1.